-Singer.
-An acclaimed singer whose performance at the Lincoln Memorial in 1939 helped set the stage for the civil rights era, Marian Anderson was born February 27, 1897, in Philadelphia, Pennsylvania.
+An acclaimed singer whose performance at the Lincoln Memorial in 1939 helped set the stage for the civil rights era, Marian Anderson was born on February 27, 1897, in Philadelphia, Pennsylvania.

-The oldest of three girls, Anderson was just 6 when she started performing in the choir at the Union Baptist Church, where she earned the nickname "baby contralto."
+The oldest of three girls, Anderson was just 6 years old when she became a choir member at the Union Baptist Church, where she earned the nickname "Baby Contralto."
 Her father, a coal and ice dealer, supported his daughter's musical interests and, when Anderson was eight, bought her a piano.
 With the family unable to afford lessons, the prodigious Anderson taught herself.

 At the age of 12, Anderson's father died, leaving her mother to raise her three still-young girls.
 His death, however, did not slow down Anderson's musical ambitions.
 She remained deeply committed to her church and its choir and rehearsed all the parts (soprano, alto, tenor and bass) in front of her family until she had perfected them.